mickeys/dotfiles/README.md

 | .vimrc | Configure the `vim` text editor to be borderline awesome. |
 | bin | My home-grown binaries (programs)
 | README.md	| This very file. |

-For a hard-core look at dotfile management, visit <http://dotfiles.github.io>.

-A shout-out to  [dillinger.io](http://dillinger.io/), the most amazing, free, online GFM editor (which was used to edit and preview the very text you're reading.